 - Slow and Steady Wins the Fish – Fish don’t expend as much energy during the winter months.
 If you move your bait or jig too fast a fish might let it go in order to save energy.
 This is the biggest problem novice ice fisherman have when they start out.

 - Use a Bobber to Set the Hook at the Right Time – Not only do fish use less energy during the winter months, they are also less aggressive.
 They won’t hit your bait or jig as aggressively as they would during the summer months.
 This is where a slip bobber comes into play.
 With a slip bobber you can set the depth of line and see when a fish might be giving you action.

 - Bait the Bottom – Both bluegills and perch love to feed off the bottom during the winter months.
-Trying bouncing your bait off the bottom to stir up some mud and debris, this can attract fish from a distance.
+Try bouncing your bait off the bottom to stir up some mud and debris.
+This can attract fish from a distance.

 Ice Fishing Tackle and Equipment

 Ice fishing requires some special equipment and fishing tackle.
-Below is a basic list of ice fishing equipment and tackle you’ll need.
-This is by far not a complete checklist, it just mentions some of the more important tools that you want to bring with you.
-Feel free to contact us if we’ve left anything out or if you feel we need to remove an item.
+Below is a basic list of the ice fishing equipment and tackle you’ll need.
+This is not a complete checklist, it just mentions some of the more important tools that you’ll want to bring with you.
+Feel free to contact us if we’ve left anything out.

 » Bucket (can double as a seat and a bait bucket)